-5.3 SDS are contractually obliged to ensure that their design deliverables take account of all third party agreements and commitments made by tie and known to SDS and they are warranting this to BBS under the Novation Agreement.
+- 5.3 SDS are contractually obliged to ensure that their design deliverables take account of all third party agreements and commitments made by - Workshare Professional comparison of interwovenSite://EDIDMS/UKMATTERS/18201279/1 and interwovenSite://EDIDMS/UKMATTERS/18201279/3.
+Performed on 12/03/2008.

+tie and known to SDS and they are guaranteeingwarranting this to BBS under the Novation Agreement.